helanan/MUSIC_HISTORY_2/README.md

 2. Merge your changes with the master branch using `git merge -X theirs your-branch-name`.
 3. If prompted, save and exit the merge commit message.
 4. Push the merged master branch to Github: `git push origin master`.

-Feel free to reach out if you have any questions or need further assistance.
-Enjoy showcasing your music collection!